Static Site Deployment on the Internet Computer¶

 You can see in our build logs which docker image was picked for your build.

 To use a custom Docker image, you just need to fill the Docker Image input with a valid Docker name and tag from an image that exists in the Docker Hub.
 The Docker Hub contains thousands of publicly curated images to choose from.
 We recommend choosing one of the official packages and making sure the version is compatible with your build settings.
-Also check that the syntax of your Docker Image input is correct, it should be in the format [name]:[tag].
+Also check that the syntax of your Docker Image input is correct, it should be in the format [name]:[tag]

 After the docker image has been selected, “Trigger Deploy” must be clicked in order to build the site using that image as the base.

-Some popular options are: - jekyll/builder for Jekyll - node:lts for any other node-based environment.
+for any other node-based environment.

 If you can’t find a suitable Docker image for your project, you can always build and publish your own (it’s free!).
 To do so, head over to the official Docker documentation here.

-Common Website Frameworks
+Common Website Frameworks¶

 When you define the publish directory, if it is not automatically set, you can use this list of popular frameworks as a reference of the usual commands and public directory.
 You can find more guides on popular frameworks here (hosting tutorials and guides).
 Frameworks and build settings work exactly the same across IPFS/IC.